hhundhausen/CSE110_Lab-1/index.md

  ```

 ## Personal Background
-I was born and rasied in *Honolulu, Hawaii*, until seventh grade my parents and I moved to *San Diego, California* to be closed to family.
-Although, I miss Hawaii, I have grown a great appreciation for California and prefer it more.
+I was born and rasied in *Honolulu, Hawaii*, until seventh grade my parents and I moved to *San Diego, California* to be closer to family.
+I love *San Diego*, because of its beaches, food, and neighboring cities.

 In my free time, I love to spend time with my parents, drink iced-coffee, hike with my dog, and read.

 I am a **huge** coffee drinker.
-I have tried a lot of local San Diego Cofee Shops, and my favorite has been a shop called [Lofty Coffee Company](https://loftycoffee.com/pages/encinitas).
+I enjoy the taste of coffeee as much as the caffine it provides.
+I have tried a lot of local San Diego Coffee Shops, and my ulitmate favorite is a shop called [Lofty Coffee Company](https://loftycoffee.com/pages/encinitas).
 I like Lofty Coffee Company, because they make the best [crossiants](https://www.istockphoto.com/photos/croissant) and [iced lattes](https://www.istockphoto.com/search/2/image?phrase=iced%20latte).

 During Summer 2022, I grew a huge obession with reading and read *thirty* books (admittedly all were fiction).
 Written below is a quote from one of my favorite books that I read over that particular summer titled *Ignite Me* by Tahereh Mafi.
 > "Books are easily destroyed.
 But words will live as long as people can remember them." - from Ignite Me by Tahereh Mafi

 ## Programming Background
 In high school, I took computer science courses at a local community college in San Diego called *MiraCosta*.
-I really enjoyed learning the concepts and atmosphere in the computer science courses, which lead me to want to pursue it as a career.
+I really enjoyed learning the concepts and atmosphere in my computer science courses, which lead me to want to pursue it as a career.
 Since then, I have grown a passion for math, embedded systems, and software engienering.

-I have gained experience in the languages:
+I have gained experiences in the programming languages:
 * Java
 * Python
 * C
 * C++
 * ARM Assembly

+I have gaind experiences in the technical tools:
+* Replit
+* VSCode
+* GitHub
+* MatLab
+* LaTeX

 ## UCSD Courses
 I have a lot of courses to take at **UCSD**, since I am in *Warren College* and a *computer science* major.